Polycystic Ovary Syndrome

 If you don't want to take a daily medication, talk to your doctor about a course of progestogen (progesterone-like drugs) several times a year to start your periods.
 It is important to have at least six to eight periods a year to promote shedding of the endometrial lining; buildup can lead to cancer.
 However, periodic progesterone alone does not help reduce unwanted hair growth as birth control pills do.

 The drug is not FDA-approved for PCOS, but research done so far shows it helps modestly improve ovulation and may reduce androgen levels.
 If you are among the 10 percent or so of women with PCOS who already have type 2 diabetes, metformin is also a good therapeutic option.
 Experts aren't sure, however, if metformin is as effective at preventing endometrial cancer in women with PCOS as birth control pills or progesterone.
+In addition, some experts do not recommend metformin for women with PCOS who have excess hair growth (hirsutism).

 If you are prescribed metformin, be sure to inform your health care professional of all other medications you are taking, including over-the-counter medicines, to prevent drug interactions.